aryan-bhagwat/Python-Challenge-Journey/README.md

 ## Day 7 : Learned tuples (immutable lists) and sets (unique collections).
 Practiced slicing, adding/removing, set operations.
 Built a common students finder.
 ## Day 8 : Learned Python dictionaries - key-value pairs, accessing, updating, and adding items.
 Built student record and contact book using add, update, and search operations.
 ## Day 9 : Practiced decision-making using if, elif, and else.
 Built BMI Calculator and Tax Bracket Finder using conditional logic.
+## Day 10 : Practiced for and while loops with range, sum calculator, and number guessing game.
+Explored break, continue, and else statements in loops.